-Achieving Goals and Dream Life – Step Seven
+Achieving Goals and Dream Life – Step Nine

 Step 1: Lay out your goals

 Step 2: Get physical

 Step 8: Don’t Let Setbacks Set You Back

 Now For Step Nine: Be An Inspiration to Others